 Boating is a popular activity among many in Texas.
 Mimi enjoys boating as well.
 Boating is unique.
 Some operators require a license to drive a boat, but on the other hand some people do not.
 Yet, you can get a Boating While Intoxicated charge!
 The marine environment poses many challenges for law enforcement when attempting to analyze and collect evidence of intoxication.
 Important considerations are balance issues due to “sea legs”, lack of appropriate conditions for performing testing and fundamental flaws with the tests the police use.
 When you face a BWI charge it can be scary, intimidating, and exhausting.
 Throughout the process of your case, you will want a caring, knowledgeable, and hard-working team on your side.
 The Coffey Firm commits itself to helping you through this process.
 Each of our attorneys works hands-on to ensure that you will feel comfortable and made aware of all of your options.
 Our confidential evaluations are free, all you need to do is call us!

 Texas Penal Code 49.06 prohibits Boating While Intoxicated.
 It is the same as Driving While Intoxicated charge except it is in a watercraft.
-Watercraft is defined in the Texas Penal Code as “a vessel, one or more water skis, an aquaplane, or another device used for transporting or carrying a person on water, other than a device propelled only by the current of water.”
+The Texas Penal Code defines a Watercraft as “a vessel, one or more water skis, an aquaplane, or another device used for transporting or carrying a person on water, other than a device propelled only by the current of water”.
 Much like a DWI, you can be charged with a BWI (Boating While Intoxicated), or sometimes called BUI (Boating Under the Influence), for:

 being impaired by alcohol or drugs so that you can no longer safely operate a vessel.